 B

-You will take the flight from Lukla, returning to the Kathmandu valley today.
-In your spare time before the flight, you can explore around Lukla and its market.
-Your 30-minute flight from Lukla is a great way to turn back and enjoy the Himalayas for one last time on this tour.
-After landing in Kathmandu, we will drive you to your hotel.
+After landing in Kathmandu, we will drive you to your hotel (Recommend Kathmandu Guest House) .
 In your spare time today, you can visit some nearby attractions from your hotel.
-In the evening, you can head for some souvenir shopping in Thamel market.
+In the evening, you can head to Thamel market for some souvenir shopping.
 You can visit local pubs and bars to experience Nepali cuisine, drinks, and music, and enjoy Kathmandu’s nightlife.

-Note: All flights operate from Ramechhap to Lukla and back to Ramechhap in April, May, October, and November.
+Important Note: All flights operate from Ramechhap to Lukla and back to Ramechhap in April, May, October, and November.

 Every day of the Everest Base Camp Trek offers panoramic views of snow-capped peaks, glaciers, and serene landscapes.
 From the Khumbu Glacier to the peak of Kala Patthar, get ready for epic vistas.